-He Killed One And Raped Two Others.
-20 Years Later, His DNA Helped Police Put Him Behind Bars.
+He Killed One Teenager and Raped Two Others.
+Over Two Decades Later, DNA Helped Police Put Him Behind Bars.

-Two decades ago, an Ohio man thought he got away with it after killing one and raping two other people.
-Now he will never walk free again.
+Over two decades ago, an Ohio man thought he got away with killing one and raping two other people.
+Now, he will never walk free again.

-The conviction of Marshall after two decades was due to his arrest in an unrelated case at Lake County, Indiana, after he assaulted his girlfriend.
-As a result, his DNA was uploaded to the Combined DNA Index System when authorities got a match for three cold cases.
+Marshall's conviction was due to his arrest in an unrelated case at Lake County, Indiana, after he assaulted his girlfriend.
+As a result, his DNA was uploaded to the Combined DNA Index System, and authorities got a match for three cold cases.

 - He killed a woman he had just met at a bar.
 Then, he admitted it was a senseless and horrific act.